Cloud-Drift/earthcube-community-talk-2023/slides/problem.md

 <section>

-## We need to solve the UX problem of Lagrangian data analysis
+## We need to solve the User Experience (UX) problem of Lagrangian data analysis

 * Earth scientists who use Python rely heavily on NumPy, Xarray, Pandas, and Matplotlib.
 * They write a lot of low-level boilerplate code to process and analyze Lagrangian data.